 4. Avoid asking if a student can see something

 Don’t ask a student, “Can you see this?”
 They often can see it, but that does not mean that they can access it or read it.
-Instead ask: “Can you find X?” or “Can you identify all the words and numbers without guessing?” or “Can you see some parts of the board better than others?”
+Instead ask, “Can you find X?” or “Can you identify all the words and numbers without guessing?” or “Can you see some parts of the board better than others?”

-5. Correct seating Is crucial
+5. Correct seating is crucial

 Always favor the stronger side of the student’s vision due to visual field deficits.
-For example, if the student only uses his left eye, he would need to sit on the right side of the classroom away from the windows.
+For example, if the student only uses his left eye, they would need to sit on the right side of the classroom away from the windows.
 Seating facing a light source (sun, windows) should ideally be at their back.

 6. Contrast, contrast, contrast!

 When teaching visually impaired or blind students, use contrast for everything.
 Think, “bold, big, and simple!”
 Use bright balls in contrast with the floor at the gym.
 Stairs should have at least the first and last steps taped with a contrasting color (typically yellow) at the edge of the step.

 When in line, direct their attention to the child in front of them using color of clothing or hair and have them model/follow what that child is doing (stopping, walking straight, turning, etc.), always moving slowly for safety.